BloodyBlade4/AWS-log-parser-discordjs/README.md

 - post.mjs formats the information into code blocks that suit Discord's posting style.
 There are multiple functions that have a default layout that can be applied to different uses.
 	- CreateSummaryByGroup: Used to link emoji's to a boon array object given.
 	- create OrderedString: Creates a "Top 10" ranking given an array of objects ({name: playerName, statName: amount}).
+	- be sure to add/remove/modify the "params" object accordily, this is the text sent to discord.